festimb/nginx-ops/README.md

 # NGINX Ops project

-A production ready, modular architecture based, container-first Nginx configuration that turns any directory into a **secure reverse-proxy and load-balancer**.
+* A production ready Nginx configuration that uses modular architecture (rather than traditional one), and is container based.
+It can turn any infrastructure into a **secure reverse-proxy and load-balancer**.
+* It has support for traffic splitting (canary deployment) to servers, letting you route only a chosen percentage of your platform’s traffic to a new feature.

 ---

 ## What it does

-* Load balances / splits traffic across any number of back-end services (`round robin`)
+* Load balances / splits traffic across any number of back-end services (`round robin algorithm`).
+Traffic splitting is possible via upstream weighting.
 * Provides reverse proxy capabilities
 * Adds modern security headers & sane DoS protections
 * Terminates TLS 1.2/1.3, and forces HTTPS